Lobelia andrewsii

-Lobelia anceps, commonly known as trailing lobelia, is a small herbaceous, flowering plant in the family Campanulaceae.
+Lobelia andrewsii, commonly known as trailing lobelia, is a small herbaceous, flowering plant in the family Campanulaceae.
 It has dark blue or purple flowers and grows in New South Wales and Queensland.

 Description

 Lobelia andrewsii is an upright to horizontally scrambling herb that grows up to 30 cm high.
 The leaves are variable, lower leaves are ovate, upper leaves lance shaped, opposite, becoming linear, leaf margins smooth or toothed, 1-5.5 cm long, 2-12 mm wide and more or less sessile.
 The inflorescence consists of up to 12 flowers raceme-like, in a one-side formation and the pedicels up to 20 mm long.
 The corolla is violet or deep blue, paler at the base, up to 17 mm long, the middle lower petal egg-shaped, outer petals egg-shaped or oblong.
 The two upper petals curve inward and are covered with soft, thin hairs.
 Flowering occurs from November to July and the fruit is egg-shaped and 3.5-4 mm long and diameter.